Managing crops and animals near shorelands

 This is permanent grass sod that filters potentially harmful nutrients from the manure catchment area.
 In the growing months, excess nutrients can be utilized by the grasses.
 This method is enhanced by the addition of a buffer strip between the grass filter strip and the stream.

 Along lakes and streams, removal of excess nutrients can be enhanced by the use of buffer strips.
 These consist of natural or planted woody vegetation along the edge of the stream or lake.
-In this case, red pine and spruce trees were planted.
 The buffer strip acts to:

 The wider the buffer strip, the greater its effectiveness.
 Planting high value tree species could increase your farm's future value.

-Culverts and bridges are more costly but might be necessary in sensitive areas.
+Culverts and bridges.
+These are more costly but might be necessary in sensitive areas.
 These also can be built to allow machinery to cross.

 Intensive rotational grazing provides better forage for your animals while improving sod and soil coverage between grazing cycles and can reduce overall erosion.
 Fencing animals from sensitive areas is also important.